Tom Segura and Christina Pazsitzky inside Toronto's Big Picture Cinema. All photos via Anthony Tuccitto

 Being a professional comedian can be fraught enough for personal relationships—most comics spend nearly every night of the week trying to convince strangers to like them, so it's no surprise that the complex emotional lives they lead often causes difficulties maintaining relationships.
 Naturally, being married to a comedian comes with its own host of problems.
-So, on paper, being married to a comedian who spends most of their time travelling while also being a comedian who spends most of their time travelling may be the Holy Grail of difficult—yet married comedians Tom Segura and Christina Pazsitzky have found a way to make it work.
+On paper, being married to a comedian who spends most of his or her time traveling while also being a comedian who spends most of his or her time traveling may be the Holy Grail of difficult—yet married comedians Tom Segura and Christina Pazsitzky have found a way to make it work.

-They got married in 2008, and for several years lived the oft-separate lives of touring stand-up comedians—spending most of their time apart in hotel rooms across the country, seeing each other an average two days a week at home.
-That all changed in 2011 when, at the suggestion of podcast giant Joe Rogan, they launched a podcast of their own called Your Mom’s House, and began taking the show on the road.
+They got married in 2008 and, for several years, lived the oft-separate lives of touring stand-up comedians—spending most of their time apart in hotel rooms across the country, seeing each other an average of two days a week at home.
+That all changed in 2011 when, at the suggestion of podcast giant Joe Rogan, they launched a podcast of their own called Your Mom’s House,and began taking the show on the road.

 For their part, Tom and Christina respond with equally fervent commitment—effortlessly spinning fan comments into hilarious and lengthy bits.
-In Tom’s words, watching the live show as a first-time fan can leave one like they’re attending a slightly unhinged sales conference.
+In Tom’s words, watching the live show as a first-time fan can leave one with the feeling of having attended a slightly unhinged sales conference.
 To me, it felt like being an audience member at a gathering for the world’s most jocular cult.

 Christina and Tom visited our office in Toronto to talk about user-submitted clips that were too disturbing to air on the podcast, how they’ve managed to make bodily functions an integral part of their personal brand, and how some recent nonsense dirty talk became their latest catchphrase.

-Tom Segura: Yeah, we just played one the other day, it’s a clip called "Black Salami" (link NSFW).
-Jordan, I don’t know how to say it, but he put his dick in his own ass, and it’s pretty remarkable.
+Tom Segura: Yeah, we just played one the other day—it’s a clip called “Black Salami” (link NSFW).
+I don’t know how to say it, but he put his dick in his own ass and it’s pretty remarkable.

 Christina Pazsitzky: Yeah, it’s pretty great.

-Tom: It’s 20 year-old gay porn clip—because one of the venues we pull clips from regularly is porno because it’s obviously hilarious.
+Segura: It’s a 20-year-old gay-porn clip—because one of the venues we pull clips from regularly is porno, since it’s obviously hilarious.
 We like audio where the listener is like, “What?!”
 We had a porn star named Juelz Ventura.
-She had a clip where she said, “It wasn’t until someone said, ‘You have two in you, you have three in you’ that I was like, ‘Whoa!
+She had a clip where she said, “It wasn’t until someone said, ‘You have two in you, you have three in you,’ that I was like, ‘Whoa!
 I’m proud of myself.’”

 In a similar vein, you guys are astoundingly open.
 At the show on Saturday, you were talking about shopping for sex toys and quoting things you said during sex.
 Do you ever worry about peeling back the curtain a little too far?

-That being said, sometimes I’ll say something here during a taping at the house and Tom will go, “Oh, you don’t want to say that” or “You don’t want that out there.”
-And then we will go back and be like, Alright, that wasn’t a smart thing to say about my family.
-You don’t want to say something about where we live, the city or anything.
+That being said, sometimes I’ll say something here during a taping at the house, and Tom will go, “Oh, you don’t want to say that,” or “You don’t want that out there.”
+And then we will go back and be like, “All right, that wasn’t a smart thing to say about my family.
+You don’t want to say something about where we live, the city or anything."